 - Riverbend Hot Springs: Located in Truth or Consequences, New Mexico, this mineral springs resort and spa offers overnight accommodations, but you can also reserve private pools for part of the day.
 Clothing-optional pools have privacy walls only on three sides to allow for a spectacular open view of the river and mountains beyond.
 Though deluxe pools can fit four to six people, Riverbend is designed as more of a couples retreat and doesn't allow small children.
 All private pools have overhead cold showers, misters, ceiling fans, riverside curtains, and lounge chairs for relaxing.

-- Mi Casa Bed and Breakfast: New Mexico's only nudist accommodations, this two-room bed and breakfast is welcoming, intimate, and clothing optional.
+- Mi Casa Bed and Breakfast: Billed as "New Mexico's only nudist accommodations," this modest two-room bed and breakfast in the heart of Albuquerque is a welcoming and intimate clothing-optional retreat.
 The private backyard is the ideal spot for relaxing in the sun, skinny dipping in the pool, or taking a soak in the hot tub.
-The owner will make you feel very comfortable and the rates are quite reasonable.
+The owner will make you feel very comfortable, and the rates are quite reasonable.

 Tell us why!